nudicoinchain/nudicoin/doc/init.md

 Copy nudid.init to /etc/init.d/nudid.
 Test by running `service nudid start`.

-Using this script, you can adjust the path and flags to the nudid program by setting the FSOCIETYD and FLAGS environment variables in the file /etc/sysconfig/nudid.
+Using this script, you can adjust the path and flags to the nudid program by setting the NUDID and FLAGS environment variables in the file /etc/sysconfig/nudid.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X